Coronavirus (Covid-19) - Travel advice and guidance - please visit here for more information

 More and more tickets on the UK rail network are available to be fulfilled to Smartcard.
 If your claim relates to such a ticket, please include a clear image of the front of your Smartcard, and enter your Smartcard number in the ‘Booking reference/ticket number’ field on the form below.
 Your Smartcard number is the 18 digit number on the front of your Smartcard.

 Compensation will be paid in National Rail Travel Vouchers or, at your request, in money (for example by PayPal or BACS).
 Rail Travel vouchers can be used as payment or part payment towards any National Rail ticket, including season tickets.
+Alternatively, you can choose to donate your claim to charity.
+Our chosen charity at CrossCountry Trains is Brain Tumour Research Charity.

 Please complete the form below within 28 days of the date of the delay.
 A readable, photograph, or scanned copy of your ticket or Smartcard is required to make a claim.